MaddyGuthridge/downtimer/README.md

 * NodeJS Timers aren't millisecond-precise.
 You may need to add additional buffer time when testing or a slightly-delayed timer may cause your test suite to fail.
-10ms is a sensible buffer time for most computers, but slower machines may need a little more than that.
+20ms is a sensible buffer time for most computers, but slower machines (especially machines running Windows) may need a little more than that.
 * If you need times more precise than that, then `downtimer` probably isn't the right library for your needs (and JavaScript probably isn't the right language for your needs).